Jorge Pereira is a Brazilian Red & White Coral Belt (8th Degree) Jiu-Jitsu Master who earned his black belt training under Rickson Gracie (1986).

 Jorge Pereira was also a well known figure within the vale tudo (no holds barred) circuit during the 1990s, having decided to retire in 2008, at the age of 42 due to a knee injury and one blind eye, both due to his wars in the cages and rings.

-Rio Heroes was broadcasted live from a satellite truck, with the fights being held in some of Brazil’s scariest favelas.
-Jorge Pereira was the frontman of Rio Heroes who reached out to fighters, was the organization’s speaker and also its referee.
+Rio Heroes was broadcasted live from a satellite truck, with the fights being held in Brazil’s favelas.
+Jorge was the frontman who reached out to fighters, was the organization’s speaker and also its referee.
+Rio Heroes lasted 14 seasons before being shut down.

-On the 9th of December, 2013 Jorge Pereira was handed his coral belt in Brazilian jiu jitsu by the American BJJ Federation (USBJJF), an organization led by Joe Moreira.
+On December 9, 2013, Jorge Pereira was formally awarded his Coral Belt in Brazilian Jiu-Jitsu by the American BJJ Federation (USBJJF), under the leadership of Joe Moreira.